 This is what the prepared cups look like:

-- Invite the participants to a time of silent reflection and confession of sin.
-In this way, we acknowledge our sins—what we have done and what we still need to work on—so that our gratitude may increase for what Jesus has done for us.
+4. Invite the participants to a time of silent reflection and confession of sin.
+In this way, when we take communion at home, we acknowledge our sins—what we have done and what we still need to work on—so that our gratitude may increase for what Jesus has done for us.
 After a few minutes, simply say, “Amen,” or, if preferred, the leader may close the time of confession with this traditional prayer:

 Hold the bread, a symbol of Jesus’ body.
 Jesus asked us to eat this to remember that He gave His body for us.
 Let’s pray.
 God, thank You for sending Jesus who not only lived for us, but died for us.
 The Son of God, who came in the body of a man, gave Himself up so we could live!
 Thank You that His body was raised back to life.
 Thank You that because of the grace of Jesus we have real life, and we can live forever in You.
 Amen.
 Okay, go ahead and eat the bread.